keeganmjgreen/3D-Printed-Sensors-Development-Platform/data_logger_interface.md

 except:
 ```

-Now, I assume the general case that a system notification may already be present.
+Now, we assume the general case that a system notification may already be present.
 As such, keep trying to...

 -   show the user a prompt to connect to the microcontroller-based data logger, *or*